sjgeyer/16-19-auth/README.md

 ## Routing functions

 ### .post()
-`Roouter.post('/api/users/signup')` : Creates a user using the input username, email, and password (email must be unique).
+`Router.post('/signup')` : Creates a user using the input username, email, and password (email must be unique).
 User's password will be stored securely in the database, i.e. not as plaintext.

 Possible status codes:
 - 200: Successful user profile creation
 - 400: Required information missing
 - 409: Email already exists in database

+`Router.get('/login')` : Finds an existing

 ### Installation